bge-barcoding/barcode_viewer/README.md

 ```
 ### Running the Dashboard
 1. Clone this repository
 2. Open the launcher in R/RStudio and click 'Run' (top right of the text editor window).
-Or, open a new R/Rstudio script and run the launcher with:
+Or, open a new R/Rstudio script and run the launcher with (you might need to set your working directory to the project folder for this second method to work):
 ```r
 source("Launch_dash.R")
 ```